CevinEichnau/rsa/README.md

 ## Usage

-TODO: Write usage instructions here

-## Contributing

-example:
+example to use :

 key = generate_rsa

 puts "your message ?"
 print "=> "; m = gets.chomp